MichaelMoroz/michaelmoroz.github.io/_posts/2022-8-21-TracingGeodesics.md

  \frac{d^2x^i}{dt^2} +  g^{i \nu} \left( \frac{d g_{i \nu} }{dx^\mu} - \frac{1}{2} \frac{d g_{\mu \nu} }{dx^i}  \right) \frac{dx^\mu}{dt} \frac{dx^\nu}{dt} = 0
 \end{equation}

 And that's our final system of equations for a geodesic, we could of course also substitute the Christoffel symbols here, but for our application there is no difference.
-Of course, we could just use these equations for tracing geodesic rays and call it a day, but unfortunately this would require computing a whole lot of derivatives (in 4d space time it's 64 of them to be specific), either manually, or by using numerical differentiation.
+Of course, we could just use these equations for tracing geodesic rays and call it a day, but unfortunately this would require computing a whole lot of derivatives (in 4d space-time it's 64 of them to be specific), either manually, or by using numerical differentiation.
 Thankfully there is a way to avoid this, and in fact simplify the entire algorithm!
 (At a slight performance cost)

 ---